SFTtech/openage/doc/code/converter/architecture_overview.md

 more complex structures from Genie games such as units, civilizations and techs.
 The transition to the nyan API objects is also done utilizing etntity objects.

+### Service

+Services are interfaces for requesting or passing collections of entity objects and value objects from/to a processor or tool.
+It is also used to communicate with external interfaces such as included libraries or Python packages.
+A services main job is to translate the data it receives/forwards into a usable format.
+Examples for services are internal name lookup service for mapping unit IDs to nyan object names as well as the nyan file and graphics exporters.

 ### Processor

 Processors operate on a given dataset consisting of multiple entity objects to produce a result.
 For the